O Scale - History -

 Like the HO and N scales, O Scale's first Richmond operations began in the early 1990's.
 Unlike the Emeryville, which was more 'city' oriented, the designers of the Point Richmond operation opted for longer runs with more country and mountain motifs.
 The initial plan called for three distinct layouts separated by partitions.
 The north end of the layout was a 2.5' narrow gauge, the middle section a 3' narrow gauge (which never became operational), with the south end of the layout in standard gauge.
 A trolley layout was incorporated into the standard gauge operation.

-See these pages Historial Pictures for a look at some early club and O Scale layout pictures and documents.
+section for a look at some early -1947 and later- club and O Scale layout pictures and documents.

 --------------